The Diverse Lifestyle of Istanbul

 Neighbourhood and Cultural Love

-Naturally as Turkey’s largest city, Istanbul has many neighbourhoods and districts of which some are more prestigious than others, or known for quirky attributes.
-The Sultanahmet district is the heart of the old city attracting tourists, so shops and restaurants reflect this with their excellent command of English, German, Russian, and other languages.
+Naturally, as Turkey’s largest city, Istanbul has many neighbourhoods and districts, some of which are more prestigious than others or known for quirky attributes.
+The Sultanahmet district is the heart of the old city, attracting tourists, so shops and restaurants reflect this with their excellent command of English, German, Russian, and other languages.

-Although Istikal Avenue is awash with modern stores, the back streets and their districts of Galata, or Beyoglu host small antique shops, cultural centres, and museums such as the Modern Art and the Museum of Innocence belonging to Turkey’s most famous male author Orhan Pamuk.
-Kafa Ara belongs to Turkey’s most celebrated photographer Ara Guler who hosts many of his pictures showcasing Istanbul over the years on his walls.
+Although Istikal Avenue is awash with modern stores, the back streets and their districts of Galata or Beyoglu host small antique shops, cultural centres, and museums such as the Modern Art and the Museum of Innocence, belonging to Turkey’s most famous male author, Orhan Pamuk.
+Kafa Ara belongs to Turkey’s most celebrated photographer, Ara Guler, who hosts many of his pictures showcasing Istanbul over the years on his walls.